18F/foia-recommendations/schemas.md

 supplemental information about the requirements, it will help inform requesters and allay any concerns._

+This flow diagram illustrates how the metadata file is used for submission:

+![Platform reads an agency metadata file to determine how to submit a FOIA request to the agency](img/request-submission-platform.png)

 The metadata file should include the following fields:

 * agency abbreviation